Tintia

 Texas Window Tint Exemption

-There are few categories of vehicles that fit into the tint exemption.
+Few categories of vehicles fit into the tint exemption.

 • Law Enforcement Vehicles

-This category is exempted from the other type of vehicles because their situation might be different than regular drivers.
+This category is exempted from the other types of vehicles because their situation might be different than regular drivers.

 Because of the nature of their work and the danger of it, they are allowed to have a different percentage of window tint installed.